sgolebiewski-intel/openvino/src/plugins/intel_gpu/README.md

 * [Run benchmark from device_mem](./docs/use_device_mem.md)

 ## Documentation on dynamic-shape
 This contents explain the internal implementation of dynamic shape support in the GPU Plugin.
-For general usage of dynamic shape and limitations of the GPU plugin, please refer to this link: [GPU Device — OpenVINO™ documentation - Version(2023.1)](https://docs.openvino.ai/2023.1/openvino_docs_OV_UG_supported_plugins_GPU.html#dynamic-shapes).
+For general usage of dynamic shape and limitations of the GPU plugin, please refer to this link: [GPU Device — OpenVINO™ documentation](https://docs.openvino.ai/2024/openvino-workflow/running-inference/dynamic-shapes.html).

 * [Overall flow for dynamic shape execution](./docs/dynamic_shape/overall_flow.md)
 * Implementation details